-DUTIES: SUNY Downstate Medical Center has an opportunity for an Educator for the following areas: Critical Care, Stepdown Units, and Adult/Pediatric Emergency Departments.
-In this role, the successful candidate assesses and analyzes learning needs for nursing staff for Critical Care and Stepdown areas, Adult and Pediatric Emergency Departments, and the Stroke Unit.
-Serves as a resource person for Continuous Replacement Renal Therapy (CRRT), Extracorporeal Membrane Oxygenation (ECMO), Intra-Aortic Balloon Pump (IABP), Ventricular Assisted Device (VAD), Critical Care and Progressive Care Courses.
-Participates in the development and implementation of unit and population specific lesson plans and competencies.
-Ideal candidate must be able to teach: Stroke with knowledge of the guidelines from the American Heart Association, Emergency Severity Index (ESI) triaging for adults and pediatrics, Intravenous Hypothermia Protocol, Code Management, Basic Dysrhythmia Course, Hemodynamic Management, and all related training for the specialty areas.
-(DUTIES AND RESPONSIBILITIES ARE NOT LIMITED TO THE ABOVE POSITION DESCRIPTION) QUALIFICATIONS: REQUIRED - Current New York State Registered Professional Nurse, Current Basic Life Support and Advanced Cardiac Life Support, Pediatrics Advanced Life Support Certifications, Critical Care Nursing Certification with a Master's Degree in Nursing Education/ Nursing required.
-Five years of clinical experience in the Adult/Pediatrics Emergency Room, Neurology/Stroke Units and/or leadership experience, education experience in the specialty areas.
+DUTIES: SUNY Downstate Medical Center has an opportunity for an Educator for the following areas: Critical Care and Stepdown Units.
+In this role, the successful candidate assesses, analyzes and implements learning needs for nursing staff for the Critical Care and Stepdown areas.
+The Nurse Educator serves as a resource person for Continuous Replacement Renal Therapy (CRRT), Extracorporeal Membrane Oxygenation (ECMO), Intra-Aortic Balloon Pump (IABP), and Ventricular Assisted Device (VAD), Cardio-Thoracic pre-operative and post-operative care.
+The ideal candidate must be able to teach: Critical Care and Progressive Care Courses, Pre-operative and Post-operative care for surgical patients, Intravenous Hypothermia Protocol, Code Management, Basic Dysrhythmia Course, Hemodynamic Management, and all related training for the specialty areas.
+QUALIFICATIONS: Current New York State Registered Professional Nurse, Current Basic Life Support and Advanced Cardiac Life Support, Pediatrics Advanced Life Support Certifications, Critical Care Nursing Certification with a Master's Degree in Nursing Education/ Nursing required.
+Five years of clinical experience in the specialty areas.
+(DUTIES AND RESPONSIBILITIES ARE NOT LIMITED TO THE ABOVE POSITION DESCRIPTION) QUALIFICATIONS: REQUIRED: Current New York State Registered Professional Nurse.
+Current Basic Life Support and Advanced Cardiac Life Support, Pediatrics Advanced Life Support Certifications.
+Critical Care Nursing Certification with a Master's Degree in Nursing Education/ Nursing required.
+Five (5) years of clinical experience in the specialty areas.
 Additional Info: * Represents Location Pay for full-time appointees.
 Hours of work: 8AM-4PM; Monday-Friday; Hours per week: 37.5Closing Date: Open Until Filled STATE UNIVERSITY OF NEW YORK IS AN EQUAL OPPORTUNITY / AFFIRMATIVE ACTION EMPLOYER

 Internal Number: 53971